U.S. noncommittal on Pakistan's nuclear desires

 He declined to comment further and refused to address the question of formally recognizing Pakistan as a nuclear weapons state, saying it would not be "productive" for him to discuss it.

-Pakistani officials say they would like to have a civil nuclear cooperation pact with the United States similar to the one its nuclear rival India has.
-Such a deal likely would require at least tacit acknowledgment that Pakistan, which detonated its first nuclear bomb in 1998, is a legitimate nuclear armed power, something the United States has refused to do.
+Pakistani officials say they would like to have a civil nuclear cooperation pact with the United States similar to the one, India-U.S. nuclear deal, its nuclear rival India has.
+Such a deal likely would require at least tacit acknowledgment that Pakistan, which detonated its first nuclear bomb in 1998, is a legitimate nuclear armed power, a recognition debated as the U.S. worked to table the India atomic bill in Congress.

 "I think India and Pakistan, we have been in this together in South Asia, so what is good for India should be good for Pakistan," Pakistani Foreign Secretary Salmon Bashir said at the same gathering with Holbrooke.